LemonUIbyLemon/LemonUI/README.md

 # LemonUI<br>[![AppVeyor][appveyor-img]][appveyor-url] [![NuGet][nuget-img-2]][nuget-url-2] [![NuGet][nuget-img-3]][nuget-url-3] [![NuGet][nuget-img-f]][nuget-url-f] [![NuGet][nuget-img-r]][nuget-url-r] [![Patreon][patreon-img]][patreon-url] [![PayPal][paypal-img]][paypal-url] [![Discord][discord-img]][discord-url]

-LemonUI is a framework for creating UI systems in Grand Theft Auto V that is compatible with SHVDN2, SHVDN3 and FiveM.
+LemonUI is a framework for creating UI systems in Grand Theft Auto V that is compatible with FiveM, RageMP, RagePluginHook ScriptHookVDotNet 2 and ScriptHookVDotNet 3.
 It allows you to create UI Elements with a NativeUI-like style, or you can also create your own UI System from scratch via the resolution-independant classes for Text, Rectangles and Textures.

 It was created as a replacement for NativeUI due to being too convoluted to develop and maintain.
 LemonUI retains most (if not all) of the UI Elements available in NativeUI.